-oDressing and undressing (underwear) o Helping someone use the toilet o Menstrual cycle oWashing intimate parts of the body o Changing sanitary wear o Supervision of a student involved in intimate self-care.
+- o Menstrual cycle

+- Washing intimate parts of the body

+- o Changing sanitary wear

+- Supervision of a student involved in intimate self-care.

 School Responsibilities

 All employed staff working with the students at Bowling Green Academy must have a current enhanced DBS check.
 Any individual on a work placement from school or colleges or volunteers will not be involved in the intimate care of students.